cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Removing the Coordinator Role {#no-coordinator}

-In some settings, it may be desirable to omit the role of the coordinator entirely.
+In some settings, it may be desirable to omit the role of the Coordinator entirely.
 Doing so does not change the security implications of FROST, but instead simply requires each participant to communicate with all other participants.
 We loosely describe how to perform FROST signing among signers without this coordinator role.